bambooforest/reviews/Macklin-CordesRound2020/review.md

 My recollection of the urn model is that when a ball is selected from the urn, it is replaced to the urn with an additional ball of the same color.
 Hence, the rich get richer process, because one is skewing the probability by adding more balls of the same color.
 Something about the above description is lacking, if that's what the author are describing.

-The introduction talks about the promise of evaluating and identifying distributions in linguistic phenomena, and below you list a bunch of diverse array of phenomena, but you fail to mention what their causal processes are (if it is known).
+The introduction talks about the promise of evaluating and identifying distributions in linguistic phenomena, and below you list a diverse array of phenomena, but you fail to mention what their causal processes are (if it is known).

 > "Since Yule’s first demonstration of the link between power law distributions and preferential attachment processes, power laws have been used to characterize the distributions of a diverse array of phenomena in the natural and physical world and in human society (Clauset et al., 2009, 661).
 City populations (Gabaix, 1999; Levy, 2009; Malevergne et al., 2011), authorship of scientific publications, income distribution (Simon, 1955), the superstar phenomenon in the music industry (Chung and Cox, 1994) and the network topology of the Internet (Faloutsos et al., 1999) are but a few of the phenomena for which power laws have been proposed (see Newman (2005), pp. 327–329 for further examples).
 And in linguistics, the Zipfian distribution has been used to characterize word frequencies in text corpora (Estoup, 1916; Zipf, 1932, 80 1949)."

-It might be worth mentioning the lack of historical agreement on probability distributions of typological variables and that of phoneme inventory sizes (and if not, perhaps it is of interest to the authors).
+It might be worth mentioning the lack of historical agreement on probability distributions of typological variables in general, and that of phoneme inventory sizes in particular.
 As I wrote in my PhD dissertation (Moran 2012, pg 240):

 > "However, there is no agreement on how to measure the underlying probability distribution of typological variables (Cysouw, 2010).
 For instance, to describe phoneme inventory size, gamma (Lehfeldt, 1975) and log-normal distributions (Justeson and Stephens, 1984) have been proposed.
 Maddieson (2008a) also hints at a normal distribution (Cysouw, 2010, 30)."

+If not, perhaps it is of interest to the authors anyway.

 ## Typos and suggestions